Table of Contents Show

 - 15, 000 lbs. capacity; 3, 750 lbs. pin weight capacity

 Reese has been making trailer hitches since 1952, which means you’ll be buying from a proven company.
 They make a wide range of products for heavy towing, including this Pro Series Hitch.
 This hitch can tow trailers up to 15,000 pounds.

-With an added attachment, you can convert the hitch into a sliding hitch.
+You can convert the hitch into a sliding hitch with an added attachment.
 The base unit weighs just 30 pounds.

 3. Gooseneck: Andersen Hitch

 - [LIGHTWEIGHT]: Made of Aircraft-Grade Aluminum, the Ultimate Connection base weighs only 35 lbs making safe install and...

 - [ADJUSTABLE]: Three height level adjustments: 16-3/4" lower position, 17-7/8" middle position and 19-1/8" upper position...

 If your truck has a gooseneck ball, consider the Anderson Hitch.
 It weighs only 35 pounds, making installation simple.
 Anderson Hitches claim one person can install or remove the hitch on their own in about five minutes.
 Not only is this hitch incredibly light and easy to install, but it’s rated to haul up to 24,000 pounds.